-The following specific uses are classified as major developments:
+- 2. The following specific uses are classified as major developments:

 - a.
-Adult business. - b.
-Biofuel facilities. - c.
-Campgrounds. - d.
-Commercial amusements, outdoor. - e.
-Flea markets. - f.
-Golf courses. - g.
-Golf driving ranges. - h.
-Recreational vehicle parks. - i.
-Shooting ranges, outdoor. - j.
-Parking lots and garages over 250 spaces. - k.
-Vehicular sales and service, including gas stations, or vehicular service and maintenance, both excluding car washes. - I. Airstrips. - m.
-Airports, general aviation. - n.
-Truck stop/travel center. - o.
-Any other use deemed to be a major development elsewhere in the LDR. - 3.
-The thresholds for nonresidential and industrial development refer to the gross floor area of all proposed buildings plus 25 percent of the gross area of any primary use that is not contained in any proposed buildings on a development site unless otherwise noted. - 4.
-For purposes of determining the threshold for review of applications, the following shall apply: - a.
-Residential development means any use in the permitted use schedule of Chapter 3, Zoning Districts, LDR, under the residential uses category. - b.
-Industrial development means any use in the permitted use schedule of Chapter 3, Zoning Districts, LDR, under the industrial uses category. - c.
-Nonresidential development means any use indicated in the permitted use schedule of Chapter 3, Zoning Districts, LDR, excluding those listed as residential uses, exempt bona fide agriculture, industrial uses, LSTAR or TIB. - d.
-Life Science, Technology and Research (LSTAR) means any use in the permitted uses schedule of Chapter 3, Zoning Districts, LDR, as Life Science, Technology and Research uses category. - e.
-Targeted Industries Business (TIB) means any use in the permitted use schedule of Chapter 3, Zoning Districts, LDR, as Targeted Industries business uses category. - 5.
+Adult business.

+- b.
+Biofuel facilities.

+- c.
+Campgrounds.

+- d.
+Commercial amusements, outdoor.

+- e.
+Flea markets.

+- f.
+Golf courses.

+- g.
+Golf driving ranges.

+- h.
+Recreational vehicle parks.

+- i.
+Shooting ranges, outdoor.

+- j.
+Parking lots and garages over 250 spaces.

+- k.
+Vehicular sales and service, including gas stations, or vehicular service and maintenance, both excluding car washes.

+- l.
+Airstrips.

+- m.
+Airports, general aviation.

+- n.
+Truck stop/travel center.

+- o.
+Any other use deemed to be a major development elsewhere in the LDR.

+- 3. The thresholds for nonresidential and industrial development refer to the gross floor area of all proposed buildings plus 25 percent of the gross area of any primary use that is not contained in any proposed buildings on a development site unless otherwise noted.

+- 4. For purposes of determining the threshold for review of applications, the following shall apply:

+- a.
+Residential development means any use in the permitted use schedule of Chapter 3, Zoning Districts, LDR, under the residential category.

+- b.
+Industrial development means any use in the permitted use schedule of Chapter 3, Zoning Districts, LDR, under the industrial category.

+- c.
+Nonresidential development means any use indicated in the permitted use schedule of Chapter 3, Zoning Districts, LDR, excluding those listed as residential uses, exempt bona fide agriculture, or industrial uses.

+- Targeted Industries Business (TIB) means any use in the permitted use schedule of Chapter 3, Zoning Districts, LDR, as Targeted Industries business category. - 5.
 Where a mix of uses is proposed, each type of use shall be apportioned pursuant to Chapter 1 of the LDR. - 6.
 When determining classification of development applications, the proposed intensities identified in a new application including applicable gross floor areas, residential units, rooms, site area shall be added to any intensities that were approved and built on the same site during the five years prior to the date of the new application.
-The total of all intensities over the five-year period shall be used to determine if the new application is processed as a major or minor development pursuant to the applicable thresholds contained in Table 11-8.

-(1) Initiation of Application.
-A site plan review may be initiated by petition of the property owner or owner's agent or contract purchaser with the owner's written consent.

-(2) Application Filing.
+The total of all intensities over the five-year period shall be used to determine if the new application is processed as a major or minor development pursuant to the applicable thresholds contained in Table 12-2. - (1) Initiation of Application.
+A site plan review may be initiated by petition of the property owner or owner's agent or contract purchaser with the owner's written consent. - (2) Application Filing.
 Site plan review applications shall be filed with the Community and Economic Development Department, accompanied by the fee that has been established by the village council.
 The required application form provided by the Village must be completed and signed by the owner or owner's agent or contract purchaser with the owner's written consent.
 Upon acceptance of a completed application, the application shall be forwarded to all appropriate reviewing agencies for comment.